eldadru/ksniff/README.md

 output to your local Wireshark for smooth network debugging experience.

 ## Installation
-You can easily install the plugin using the make file:
+You can easily install the plugin using the Makefile:

 1. make install